 Prospect Objections, let’s dive in.
 I work at a local gym where I am required to gain a quota of clients monthly.
 In addition, I must have a high conversion rate when converting prospects into clients.
 Many, if not all, personal trainers find themselves in a similar position where they must find new clients, and that indicates converting prospects into paying clients.

 There is no doubt that the fitness industry is a sales industry, and there can be a lot of challenges associated when interacting with hesitant prospects.
-Some potential customers express an interest in your product or service, but when making a decision, they tend to give vague or non-committal responses.
+Some potential customers are interested in your product or service, but they tend to give vague or non-committal responses when deciding.
 I will summarize what I have learned from my sales training and experience with prospect objections within my three-part Prospect Objections business articles.

 Let’s begin with part one….

 The following are a few strategies for dealing with hesitant prospects and responding to some of the most common excuses that hesitant prospects may provide.

 The reply is one of the most common objections used to avoid purchasing.
 If you find it frustrating, you’re not alone.
 “I’ll think about it” doesn’t indicate whether the prospect wants to work with you or buy your product.
 This opportunity is an excellent avenue to give the prospect a sense of urgency.
 What is preventing the candidate from deciding?
 Does the lack of information about your product or service prevent the potential buyer from buying?

 To close the sale, ask more probing questions about their fitness goals and address how you can help them achieve these objectives.

 - Remind them that saying “I’ll think about it.” is simply another form of procrastination.

 - Suppose you’d like to gain their attention.
 Consider sending them additional materials such as your website, blog articles, exercises, and e-book.
 These materials will help them see the significance of your offer and motivate them to make purchases.

 Prospect Objections: “I need to talk to my spouse/partner first.”